MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/samples/export-data-fetchxml-annotation-custom-api-sample.md

 ## Clean Up

-To clean up all the created data, invoke the `sample_CleanupExportedDataAnnotations` Custom API to delete the created Annotation records, and then uninstall the managed solution.
+To clean up all the created data, invoke the `sample_CleanupExportedDataAnnotations` Custom API action to delete the created annotation records, and then uninstall the managed solution.

 `sample_CleanupExportedDataAnnotations` deletes all annotation records that meet the following criteria: